w3c-fedid/custom-requests/README.md

 # Your Proposal

-This is a [Proposal](https://fedidcg.github.io/charter#proposals) of the [Federated Identity Community Group](https://fedidcg.github.io/) to extend FedCM to allow RPs to make custom requests to the IdP.
+This is a [Proposal](https://fedidcg.github.io/charter#proposals) of the [FedID CG](https://fedidcg.github.io/) to extend FedCM to allow RPs to make custom requests to the IdP.

 # Stage